 Digital wallets like Apple Pay, Google Pay, and Samsung Pay have seen increasing adoption in the DACH region, especially since their introduction in Austria in 2019 and Switzerland in 2020.

 They allow users to store payment information securely on their devices and make payments with a single tap or click.
 And consumers really like them.
-For example, digital wallets account for about 25% of all online transactions in Austria, and Switzerland has its own mobile payment app – Twint, which enjoys significant popularity.
+For example, Switzerland has its own mobile payment app – Twint, which enjoys significant popularity.

 Prepaid Cards